 "Can I help you?"
 She asked, slightly shocked with the boys, who must have been about her age, sudden appearance.

 "You're Taylor, right?
 Taylor Grant?"
-The boy looked like he already knew the answer, cocky smile playing on his lips.
+The boy looked like he already knew the answer, cocky smile spreading on his lips.

 Taylor backed off slightly, not recognising him in the slightest.

 "Who's asking?"
 She said tentatively, not liking where this was going.
-Years of stranger danger would now come into play.
+Years of stranger danger would finally come into play.

 "The name's Jacob Marsh and your mother said I could find you here."